 Spaghetti with Ricotta and Smoked Salmon

-Spaghetti with ricotta and smoked salmon are delicious, very easy, and quick; yes, because the sauce is prepared in less than 2 minutes, while the pasta cooks.
-It’s a recipe that can also be made with gluten-free and lactose-free ingredients.
-Such a first course solves lunch or dinner when we don’t have much time to cook or for an unexpected guest.
+Spaghetti with ricotta and smoked salmon are delicious, very easy and quick; yes, because the sauce is prepared in less than 2 minutes, while the pasta is cooking.
+It is a recipe that can also be prepared with gluten-free and lactose-free ingredients.
+A first course like this solves lunch or dinner when we don’t have much time to cook or for an unexpected guest.

 • Difficulty: Very easy